ceramic-sf/quick-boi-source/bolq.md

 *Plants converge to an instance of beauty, people can perceive all the difference instances of beauty.*

-### Colour, contrast and symmetry are ont beautiful
+### Colour, contrast and symmetry are not beautiful

 ```md
 Unappealing things can have the same basic patterns that flowers have, so there seems to be more happening in flowers.